gotaproblem/pistorm-atari/README.md

 # FPGA bitstream update :
 Before we can use the PiStorm, it needs to have firmware installed.

-Install OpenOCD:
+~~Install OpenOCD:~~
-**NOTE - v0.11 needed**
+~~**NOTE - v0.11 needed**~~
-Check your openocd version
+~~Check your openocd version~~
-* `openocd -v`
+~~* `openocd -v`~~
-If you have version 0.12 or later, follow these instructions:
-* `sudo apt-get remove openocd`
+~~If you have version 0.12 or later, follow these instructions:~~ ~~* `sudo apt-get remove openocd`~~
-* `sudo apt-get install openocd=0.11.0~rc2-1`
+~~* `sudo apt-get install openocd=0.11.0~rc2-1`~~

-Run the FPGA update with `./flash.sh`, this will automatically detect your CPLD variant and flash appropriately.
+~~Run the FPGA update with `./flash.sh`, this will automatically detect your CPLD variant and flash appropriately.~~

-If successful "Flashing successful!" will appear, if not it will fail with "Flashing failed" and `nprog_log.txt` will be created with more details.
+~~If successful "Flashing successful!" will appear, if not it will fail with "Flashing failed" and `nprog_log.txt` will be created with more details.~~

+Dec 2023 - openocd is no longer used

+* Flash the PiStorm firmware using the included tool - replace xxx with your CPLD type eg. EPM240 or EPM570 `rtl/pistormflash -s rtl/EPMxxx_bitstream.svf`
+Expect a "Warning" to be shown.
+This can be ignored.

 # Running

 **Testing**

-As a confidence test, it is recommended you run ataritest to confirm basic functionality.
+As a confidence test, it is suggested you run ataritest to confirm basic functionality.
 * `sudo ./ataritest --memory tests=rw`
+If you see any errors, then discuss in the discord development channel.

 ataritest can do a lot more, like reading and writing (peek and poke), to Atari memory space, filling Atari memory with patterns.

-**Starting the Emulator**

-You can start the emulator with the default Atari configuration by typing `sudo ./emulator --config configs/atari.cfg`.
-**Important note:** Do not edit the default configuration file - `atari.cfg`.
-Instead, make a copy and save it in a directory outside the pistorm-atari file structure - eg. ../configs/myatari.cfg.
-This way, you will never have any problems using `git pull` to update your PiStorm repo to the latest commit.
-Two sub-directories are present for Emulator run-time usage: They are, roms and configs.
-The roms/ directory contains a compressed file - roms.zip.
-Copy the compressed file to a directory of your choice, outside the pistorm-atari file structure - eg ../roms/
+**Setup file structure**

+From the pistorm-atari directory, perform the following commands
 * `mkdir ../roms`
 * `mkdir ../dkimages`
 * `mkdir ../configs`
+* `mkdir ../screendumps`
 * `cp configs/atari.cfg ../configs`
 * `cp roms/roms.zip ../roms/`
 * `cd ../roms`
 * `unzip roms.zip`
 * `cd ../pistorm-atari`

+**Starting the Emulator**

+Start the emulator with the default Atari configuration by typing `sudo ./emulator --config ../configs/atari.cfg`

 A couple of disk images have been created to help you get started.
 These are optional.
 You could of course run programmes off your floppy disk drive and/or an attached ACSI bus device.

 **The disk images are too large for GitHub.
-Please find the disk images at https://bbansolutions.co.uk** Download the disks.zip file, copy to the Pi dkimages/ directory.
+Please find the disk images at https://bbansolutions.co.uk** Download the disks.zip file, copy to ../dkimages/ directory.
 Uncompress the file to give two disk images.
 * `cd ../dkimages`
 * `wget http://bbansolutions.co.uk/wp-content/uploads/2023/10/disks.zip`
 * `unzip disks.zip`
 * `cd ../pistorm-atari`

-Run the emulator using `sudo ./emulator --config ../configs/myatari.cfg`.
+Run the emulator using `sudo ./emulator --config ../configs/atari.cfg`.

 To exit the emulator you can press `Ctrl+C`.